Haemophilia A: Treatment

-In regards to the treatment of this genetic disorder, most individuals with severe haemophilia require regular supplementation with intravenous recombinant or plasma concentrate Factor VIII.
-The preventative treatment regime is highly variable and individually determined.
 In children, an easily accessible intravenous port may have to be inserted to minimise frequent traumatic intravenous cannulation.
 These devices have made prophylaxis in haemophilia much easier for families because the problems of finding a vein for infusion several times a week are eliminated.
 However, there are risks involved with their use, the most worrisome being that of infection, studies differ but some show an infection rate that is high.
 These infections can usually be treated with intravenous antibiotics but sometimes the device must be removed, also, there are other studies that show a risk of clots forming at the tip of the catheter, rendering it useless.
 Some individuals with severe haemophilia, and most with moderate and mild haemophilia, treat only as needed without a regular prophylactic schedule.
 Mild haemophiliacs often manage their condition with desmopressin, a drug which releases stored factor VIII from blood vessel walls.

+Fitusiran (Qfitlia) was approved for medical use in the United States in March 2025.

 Dental considerations

-The inferior alveolar nerve block should only be given after raising clotting factor levels by appropriate replacement therapy, as there is a risk of bleeding into the muscles along with potential airway compromise due to a haematoma in the retromolar or pterygoid space.
+If numbing is necessary for dental procedures, the nerve block (typically to the inferior alveolar nerve) should only be given after raising clotting factor levels by appropriate replacement therapy, as there is a risk of bleeding into the muscles along with potential airway compromise due to a haematoma in the retromolar or pterygoid space.
 The intraligamental technique or interosseous technique should be considered instead of the mandibular block.
 Articaine has been used as a buccal infiltration to anaesthetize the lower molar teeth.
 A lingual infiltration also requires appropriate factor replacement since the injection is into an area with a rich plexus of blood vessels and the needle is not adjacent to bone.

 Gene therapy

-In December 2017, it was reported that doctors had used a new form of gene therapy to treat haemophilia A.
+In December 2017, it was reported that doctors had used a new form of gene therapy to treat haemophilia A. Current treatment efforts utilize adeno-associated virus (AAV) vectors, however recent studies have found lentiviral vectors (LV) as being a more effective alternative.

 Monoclonal antibodies

-Monoclonal antibody emicizumab has been approved by the FDA in 2017 for therapy of hemophilia A.
+The Monoclonal antibody emicizumab (Hemlibra) was approved by the FDA in 2017.

+A study published in July 2024, demonstrated that efanesoctocog alfa, a bioengineered human factor VIII recombinant protein, prophylaxis for children with severe hemophilia A could have therapeutic benefit leading to effective bleeding prevention.